hmp-anthony/autodiff/README.md

 # autodiff

 This is definitely a work in progress.

-See examples folder for how you can use `autodiff`. :)

 To build :
 `make`